tylerstanczak/CP4I-Multus/README.md

 ```
 ![](/assets/ip-a.png)

-### Configure the Cluster Network Operator
+### Configure Multus
+Configuration of Multus is accomplished by configuring the ``Cluster Network Operator`` (CNO)
 Configuring the CNO with an "additional network" will cause OpenShift Multus to connect the 2nd network, and standby for connections to pods as needed.
-1. Use the *oc edit* command to modify the configuration
+1. Use the ``oc edit`` command below to modify the configuration of the CNO
 ```bash
 oc edit networks.operator.openshift.io cluster
 ```

 ###### This command will open a vi, vim or other text editor where you will make your edits.
 Be sure to save/write before closing or quitting out of the editor.

-2. See the example ``additionalNetworks`` spec below:
+2. See an example of the ``additionalNetworks`` spec that must be configured below:
+Note there are many different ipam plugins to choose from.
+Our example uses [whereabouts](https://github.com/k8snetworkplumbingwg/whereabouts)
 ```yaml
 apiVersion: operator.openshift.io/v1
 kind: Network